Pack3tL0ss/ConsolePi/README.md

 ## ConsolePi API

- With the development of the short-lived DHCP sync function an API was created to speed up updates.
-That API is now implemented and running... http (for now) port 5000 with the following URIs all start with /api/v1.0/ All current methods only support the GET method.
-If a need arises to actually use this for something Security and post capability may follow.
+ConsolePi includes and API with the following available methods (All Are GET methods via http currently).

 /api/v1.0/
 * adapters: returns list of local adapters